CODA29/damera/README.md

 # damera_creatives

 Note: As the website is hosted on a free-tier hosting deal, it will take a minute for the server to spin up and load the landing page.
-Be Patient😊
+Please be Patient 😊

 A blog website designed for writers to share their ideas.